nearform/graphql-hooks/README.md

 ## `useManualQuery`

-Use this when you don't want a query to automatically be fetched, or wish to call a query programmatically.
+Use this when you don't want a query to automatically be fetched or wish to call a query programmatically.

 **Usage**: